Question: Why is the absolution not given during Lent?

 Just so, I wonder whether there would be some benefit in offering individuals who have drifted away from the community of faith for some time an opportunity to be enrolled in an order of penitents during Lent.
 (Many who enrolled in the order in the ancient church did so voluntarily for the purpose of spiritual renewal.)
 This might be a process made available to those who are returning to the community of faith after a time of lapsed membership or to those who have been through life experiences which prompts them to conclude that they need to get their life together—-perhaps after a divorce or completing treatment for an addiction or returning to civil society after being incarcerated.

-Is there a need for such a process?
+In any event, the season of Lent originated as a forty-day fast in which the faithful accompanied the catechumens and penitents in their journey toward initiation or reconciliation.
+The catechumenate is in various stages of restoration.
+Is there a need for a penitential process such as I described?
 Do you see a value in it?
 As always, responses by way of comments are welcome.

 Pastor Frank Senn